List of Shark Tank investments: Investors

 In the United States Shark Tank series, there are main investors and guests.
 The primary investors have been Kevin O'Leary, Barbara Corcoran, Daymond John, Robert Herjavec, Kevin Harrington, Mark Cuban, and Lori Greiner.
-Guest investors have included celebrities such as Jeff Foxworthy, Ashton Kutcher, Kevin Hart and Chris Sacca and Emma Grede.
+Guest investors have included celebrities such as Jeff Foxworthy, Ashton Kutcher, Kevin Hart, Chris Sacca and Emma Grede.

 Investments

 Breathometer received $1,000,000 for 30% equity from 5 different Sharks in Season 5.

 An attraction at the Los Angeles Hayride, owned by Ten Thirty One Productions, investment from Mark Cuban during Season 5.

 A BLT from Cousins Maine Lobster shown in 2015.